-Samsung Galaxy Note tipped to hit AT&T next year with LTE connectivityAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note tipped to hit AT&T next year with LTE connectivityAlex Wagner - Editorial Director of News and Content

 Been dying to get your mitts all over the Samsung Galaxy Note and its 5.3-inch display ever since it debuted back in September?
 If you happen to be an AT&T customer, you may soon get your chance.
 A new report out of Pocketnow today alleges that a version of the Galaxy Note is due to hit AT&T with the model number SGH-I717 sometime early next year.
 The site claims that there are a couple of things — besides the loss of the home button — that'll differentiate the AT&T Galaxy Note from the international HSPA+ version, though: LTE connectivity and a Qualcomm-made 1.5GHz dual-core MSM8660 processor.